WeblateOrg/weblate/docs/wlc.rst

     .. option:: --convert

-        Convert file format, if not specified not conversion happens on server and file is downloaded as is in the repository.
+        Convert file format, if not specified no conversion happens on server and file is downloaded as is in the repository.

     .. option:: --output